 She locked her bike outside her shop and meandered in, water dripping down her dry leg as she lifted the plastic bag out of her basket.
 She shook her hand dry and attempted the door.
 It was artfully decorated, she told herself, proud of the time she spent painting and decorating it.

-She stepped into the bustling shop, her best employee, Odessa, serving up orders as quickly as she possibly could.
+She stepped into the bustling shop to find her best employee, Odessa, serving up orders as quickly as she possibly could.
 “Morning!”
 Natalie offered as brightly as she could, despite the bleak, embarrassing start to her day.

-“Morning!” chirped Odessa, clearly taking full advantage of the free drinks for the employees policy.
+“Morning!” chirped Odessa, clearly taking full advantage of the free drinks for the employees policy if her excessively energetic body said anything.
 “What are you doing in on here on your only day off this week?” she asked cheerfully.